top of page

 Nonviolence is a way of life

 We are a group of committed individuals who care about a diverse set of issues of justice and peace.
 We are a blend of lifelong activists and new leaders with extensive experience in social ministry, justice, outreach and nonviolence.
 What unites us is our passion to stand in solidarity for social change and to teach others about active nonviolence, as a worldview, way of life, and a means of working toward that change.
-We collaborate with Campaign Nonviolence, Pace e Bene foundation, and activists from San Jose Peace and Justice Center, Metta Center fro Nonviolence, and the Diocese of San Jose.
-We are Joanna Thurmann, Lorin Peters, Monica Rising, George Stachnik, Stan Taylor, Andre Sosinski, Chris Katsura, Kim Vanderheiden, and Ashley Walker.
+We collaborate with Campaign Nonviolence, Pace e Bene foundation, and activists from San Jose Peace and Justice Center, Metta Center for Nonviolence, and the Diocese of San Jose.

 Joanna Thurmann headshot_edited.png

-Joanna Thurmann bridges a successful 30-year career in technology with a deep commitment to social justice, especially those on the margins.
+Joanna bridges a career in technology with a commitment to social justice, especially those on the margins.
 Since 2007, she helped lead service and solidarity trips to Tijuana, Mexico.
 She ministers to the unhoused and teaches at the Institute for Leadership in Ministry.
-Joanna is an advanced lay leader in the Diocese of San Jose and has a Masters in Pastoral Ministries from Santa Clara University.
+She is an advanced lay leader in the Diocese of San Jose and holds an MA in Pastoral Ministries from Santa Clara University.

 Lorin_edited.png